 In the US, the Bernedoodle is the top trending breed.
 These lovable pups are a cross between the Bernese Mountain Dog and the Standard Poodle.
 In Canada, the adorable and feisty Pomeranian takes the top spot for trending breeds.

 In the UK, the Lurcher is rising in popularity.
 While not a defined breed, these dogs are usually a cross between a sighthound (such as a Greyhound) and a herding dog or terrier.

-In Spain, posh Toy Poodles are becoming more popular, while in Germany, it’s the cute yet confident Pomeranians that are rising in the ranks.
+In Spain, posh Toy Poodles are becoming more popular, while in Germany, the cute yet confident Pomeranians are rising in the ranks.
 In keeping with the toy trend, Yorkshire Terriers are gaining popularity in the Netherlands.
 Meanwhile, in Italy, tenacious Staffordshire Bull Terriers are all the rage.

 And last but not least, Scandinavia seems to have a case of Doodle fever: In Sweden, Labradoodles are trending, while in nearby Norway, they’re all about the Goldendoodle.

 One breed that’s seen a significant rise in popularity over the past decade is the Doodle—this curly-haired cross-breed has more than doubled in Rover’s database, growing from 5% of all dogs on Rover in 2013 to 12% in 2023.
 That’s what we call oodles of Doodles!